I belong to a professional association within Europe and they have the art of choosing carefully for our meetings.

 There is always a sense of childlike awe and discovery that pulls you towards a suspension bridge!

-This one though, was in excellent repair, and was obviously a thoroughfare between the two sides of the Brembilla Valley
+This one was in excellent repair and was obviously a thoroughfare between the two sides of the Brembilla Valley

 The suspension bridge here is hardly on the gigantic scale of the Ponte Messina, the controversial world’s longest suspension span (3,300 metres or 2.05 miles – about 3 times the Golden Gate Bridge) proposed to link Calabria and Sicily over the Straits of Messina.

-However, a suspension bridge bridges not just geography – but also that between the child and the adult within us.
+However, a suspension bridge is a join between not just two geographic points – but also that between the child and the adult within us.